Book a Brisbane Tour →

 2

-The highlights: Lake McKenzie (white silica sand, electric-blue water, freshwater swimming), Eli Creek (crystal-clear freshwater creek to float down), The Champagne Pools (natural rock swimming pools on the ocean side), and Central Station (ancient satinay and brush box rainforest).
-Budget 2–3 days for Fraser Island.
+The highlights: Lake McKenzie (white silica sand, electric-blue water), Eli Creek (float down the crystal-clear creek), The Champagne Pools (natural rock swimming pools on the ocean side), Central Station (ancient satinay and brush box rainforest), and The Pinnacles (vivid coloured sand formations).
+Budget 2–3 days.

 Stop 4: Airlie Beach & the Whitsundays